Ben Parr: Theory Forge Ventures

 In 2024, The Information reported that Ben Parr had started an artificial intelligence venture capital fund, Theory Forge Ventures, with his Octane AI co-founder Matt Schlicht.
 Theory Forge has invested in payments company Payman and email marketing tool Orita.

+Moltbook and Meta acquisition

+In January 2026, Parr's Octane AI co-founder Matt Schlicht launched Moltbook, a Reddit-style social network restricted to AI agents, which went viral within days of its launch and drew coverage from The New York Times, CNBC, and CNN.
+On March 10, 2026, Meta Platforms acquired Moltbook, bringing both Schlicht and Parr into Meta Superintelligence Labs.

 Other work

 Parr is a frequent public speaker and makes regular television appearances.
 He has been a technology commentator for CNBC, CNN, MSNBC, and NBC's Press:here.
 He has also made cameo appearances on Fox's Gotham and USA's Leap Year.

 In 2015, Parr joined the innovation advisory board of Lufthansa.
 His term expired in 2018.

 In March 2017, Parr was elected to the board of directors of Samasource, a non-profit business with the mission to reduce global poverty by connecting unemployed people in the United States and impoverished countries to digital work.

 Parr is signed by Worldwide Speakers Group for speaking engagements and public appearances.